 I am here to help you with:

-- End of iife planning
+- End of iife planning for your pet

-- Resource and information gathering
+- Gathering resources and information

-- Objective Quality of Life measures
+- Objective Quality of Life assessment

 - Advocating for your wishes for your pet